What to Know About Diabetes and ZeroPoint™ Foods

 - Poultry: Including boneless, skinless chicken and turkey breast, poultry is packed with protein, which helps keep your blood sugar steady.
 Plus, research shows that filling your plate with lean protein supports a heart-healthy pattern of eating—key because diabetes increases your risk of heart disease.

 - Fish and shellfish: Seafood is another great source of protein.
 Oily fish, like salmon, also serve up omega-3 fats, shown to improve good cholesterol.
 One study in Circulation found that women who have type 2 diabetes and ate fish two to four times a week were 36% less likely to develop heart disease compared to those who rarely had fish.

 - Eggs: Sunny-side up or scrambled, one large egg serves up six grams of protein and less than a half a gram of carbs, so eggs are less likely to spike your blood sugar.

-- Non-starchy vegetables: Carrots, mushrooms, tomatoes, and leafy greens are all lower in calories and carbs, and high in vitamins, minerals, and fibre.
-(Fibre slows the release of sugar into the bloodstream.)
+- Non-starchy vegetables: Carrots, mushrooms, tomatoes, and leafy greens are all lower in calories and carbs, and high in vitamins, minerals, and fiber.
+(Fiber slows the release of sugar into the bloodstream.)
 Fresh veggies work, but so do frozen and canned—as long as they don’t have any other added ingredients.

-- Beans, peas, lentils, and chickpeas: While legumes do contain carbs, they’re teamed up with fibre and protein.
-This makes them a smart choice for people living with diabetes, since fibre and protein slow digestion and help buffer potential blood sugar spikes.
+- Beans, peas, lentils, and chickpeas: While legumes do contain carbs, they’re teamed up with fiber and protein.
+This makes them a smart choice for people living with diabetes, since fiber and protein slow digestion and help buffer potential blood sugar spikes.
 In fact, research shows that regularly eating legumes may help people with diabetes improve their blood sugar levels.

 How is my personal list of ZeroPoint foods determined?